PJWalker/daggerheart/content/Flora/Nonbloom.md

+---
+tags:
+  - jungle
+publish: "true"
+---
 A bioluminescent flower, that emits the smell of burnt sugar and decay.
-- only blooms when in darkness, illuminating patches of forest
+It only blooms when in darkness, illuminating patches of forest

-- a godsend to anyone forced to travel in the dark.
+%%%

+Emits light.